prebid/prebid.github.io/prebid-server/developers/add-new-bidder-go.md

 ### Adapter Code Tests

 Bid requests and server responses can be quite verbose.
 To avoid large blobs of text embedded within test code, we've created a framework for bid adapters which use a JSON body and/or a url.
 If your bidding server uses another payload format, such as XML, you're on your own.
+Prebid Server core also makes use of JSON tests to find data race conditions in your adapter code.
+Hence, they are highly encouraged over coded tests or tests with other payload formats.

 We strive for as much test coverage as possible, but recognize that some code paths are impractical to simulate and rarely occur.
 You do not need to test the error conditions for `json.Marshal` calls, for template parse errors within `MakeRequests` or `MakeBids`, or for `url.Parse` calls.
-Following this guidance usually results in a coverage rate of around 90% - 95%, although we don't enforce a specific threshold.
+Following this guidance usually results in a coverage rate of around 90% - 95%.
+Although we don't enforce a specific threshold, we encourage test coverage to be high in order to both assert adapter functionality and minimize the possibility of overwriting shared memory.

 To use the test framework, create a file with the path `adapters/{bidder}/{bidder}_test.go` with the following template: